NicodemusGurion/nicodemusgurion.github.io/islam/07-holy-books.md

 > So let the people of the Gospel judge by what Allah has revealed in it.
 And those who do not judge by what Allah has revealed are ˹truly˺ the rebellious.

+## Muhammad is ordered to consult the Jews and Christians if he is in doubt

+Surah 10:94

+>  If you ˹O Prophet˺ are in doubt about ˹these stories˺ that We have revealed to you, then ask those who read the Scripture before you.
+The truth has certainly come to you from your Lord, so do not be one of those who doubt,